destro-code/airbnb-clone-project/README.md

 Scrum Master
 Responsibilities: Facilitate Agile processes, remove blockers, and organize team meetings.
 Contribution: Keep the team productive and focused, ensuring Agile principles drive continuous improvement.

+## UI Component Patterns

+For the Airbnb Clone project, the following UI components are planned to be developed to ensure a modular, reusable, and consistent user interface:

+### Navbar
+- Contains the Logo, Search bar, User navigation options, and a Responsive menu to adapt to different screen sizes.

+### Property Card
+- Displays a Property image, Basic details such as price, location, and rating, a Favorite button for user interaction, and a Responsive layout to work well on various devices.

+### Footer
+- Includes Site links for navigation, Company information, Social media links, and Copyright information.

+Each component will be designed with reusability and consistency as core principles to maintain a uniform look and feel throughout the application.